Subscribe to our mailing list

 Contrary to popular belief, workplace culture has little to do with workplace perks or company happy hours.
 Rather, an organization’s culture is defined by the ways in which employees think and behave in order to accomplish goals.
 Gaps between two converging cultures can create miscommunication between leadership teams, a lack of clarity around operational strategy, and stunted movement toward topline objectives.

-On the other hand, when you successfully integrate cultures, you ensure that the strategic and operational goals set forth by the merger or acquisition can come to fruition within the new partnership.
-So before undergoing an M&A, follow these steps to ensure that your organizational culture is poised for effective integration.
+On the other hand, when you successfully merge company cultures, you ensure that the strategic and operational goals set forth by the merger or acquisition can come to fruition within the new partnership.
+So before undergoing an M&A, follow these strategies for merging different organizational cultures to ensure that your organizational culture is poised for effective integration.